Connection Profile

 Built for true decentralization

-# Standard Bitcoin compact target calculation
+# Standard Bitcoin compact target (genesis calculation)

 def to_target(bits: int) -> int: